torvalds/linux/Documentation/filesystems/overlayfs.rst

 that files have been removed.
 This is done using whiteouts and opaque directories (non-directories are always opaque).

-A whiteout is created as a character device with 0/0 device number.
+A whiteout is created as a character device with 0/0 device number or as a zero-size regular file with the xattr "trusted.overlay.whiteout".

 When a whiteout is found in the upper level of a merged directory, any matching name in the lower level is ignored, and the whiteout itself is also hidden.